appgenie-admin/docs-hound/README.md

 ### Environment Variables

-Create a `.env.local` file with the following:
+Create a `apps/web/.env.local` file with the following:

 ```env
 # OpenAI - Required for embeddings and chat